mautic/user-documentation/docs/marketplace/marketplace.rst

   :width: 800
   :alt: Screenshot of Composer enabled

 .. vale off

 List of Plugins
 ***************

 .. vale on

 The list of Plugins available in the Marketplace is accessible from your Mautic administration menu.
-Click the **cog icon** in the top right hand corner to display the menu.
+Click the **list settings icon** in the top right hand corner to display the menu.

 The list view allows you to search for specific keywords.
 It displays quick stats including Plugin downloads and how many stars it has in :xref:`Packagist`.
 It also shows the vendor who has developed the Plugin.
 Sadly, the sorting by columns isn't available at the moment because it's not supported by the Packagist API.
 It's planned to add this in a future release.